rant-lang/reference/src/language/functions/argument-spreading.md

 # Argument spreading

-Argument spreading refers to deconstructing a collection and dynamically passing its elements as separate arguments in a function call.
+**Argument spreading** generally refers to deconstructing a collection and dynamically passing its elements as separate arguments into a function call.
+Rant expands on this concept by allowing you to spread arguments across not just one, but *two* different axes.

-Rant supports three types of argument spreading: **parametric**, **temporal**, and **complex**.
+In total, Rant supports three different spread operations: **parametric**, **temporal**, and **complex**.

 <br/>